Marker Logo

 this page online

-Topics and series.
 This historical marker is listed in these topic lists: AnimalsIndustry & CommerceSettlements & SettlersWaterways & Vessels.
 In addition, it is included in the Morris Canal series list.

 Location.
 40° 54.865′ N, 74° 45.296′ W. Marker is in Stanhope, New Jersey, in Sussex County.
-Marker can be reached from Waterloo Valley Road west of Hermitage Road, on the right when traveling east.
+It can be reached from Waterloo Valley Road west of Hermitage Road, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 525 Waterloo Rd, Andover NJ 07821, United States of America.
 Touch for directions.

 Canal Features at Waterloo Marker image.
 Click for full size.

-Photographed By Devry Becker Jones (CC0), August 26, 2023
+Photographed by Devry Becker Jones (CC0), August 26, 2023

 2. Canal Features at Waterloo Marker

 Credits.
 This page was last revised on April 11, 2024.
 It was originally submitted on August 28, 2023, by Devry Becker Jones of Washington, District of Columbia.
-This page has been viewed 60 times since then and 18 times this year.
+This page has been viewed 294 times since then and 28 times this year.
 Photos: 1, 2. submitted on August 28, 2023, by Devry Becker Jones of Washington, District of Columbia.

 m=231652